A Love Letter to the Supporters of Chronically Ill Warriors Everywhere

 No matter how dark life gets, keep looking for the stars that will light your way.

-None of the tips above will fully take your pain away.
-But hopefully you will have some new tools to better deal with depressive feelings, loneliness and FOMO when you’re a teenager with chronic illness.
+Sadly, none of the tips above will fully take your pain away.
+But hopefully these self-help strategies for teenagers with chronic illness will help you to better deal with any depressive feelings, loneliness and FOMO you experience.

-For more help on dealing with depressive feelings, check out Mental Health Center Kids (not sponsored), the many links in this article or contact your doctor for personalized advice.
+For more help on dealing with depressive feelings as a teen, check out Mental Health Center Kids (not sponsored), the many links in this article or contact your doctor for personalized advice.